Privacy notice - children and young adults

 Research helps us to improve our services for everyone who uses them or is involved in them, and you might be asked if you would like to get involved in a research study or a service evaluation while you are receiving treatment from us or if you have received treatment in the past.

-We collect important information about you when you use our services and record it to help to ensure you get the best possible care and treatment.
-This information can also be used and provided to other organisations for things other than your individual care, for instance to help with:
+We collect important personal data about you when you use our services and record it to help to ensure you get the best possible care and treatment.
+This personal data can also be used and provided to other organisations for things other than your individual care, for instance to help with:

 • Improving the quality and standards of care we provide